SnehaHesarur/budget-management/README.md

 1. Add your monhtly budget
 2. Add bills
 3. Edit or delete bills as needed
-4. see the optiomal payments for the bills once the budget is added
+4. See the optimal payments for the bills once the budget is added
 5. Filter the bills based on categories
 6. View a time series of the bills that are added